-In 2016, viNGN also entered into a three-year lease for a warehouse owned by the Virgin Islands Development Park Corporation, expiring on October 31, 2018.
-The agreement was not renewed and future minimum lease payments for fiscal year 2019 amount to \$4,720.
+In 2016, viNGN also entered into a three-year lease for a warehouse owned by the Virgin Islands Development Park Corporation, which expired on October 31, 2018. viNGN continues to lease the space on a month-to-month basis.

 Contractual Agreements